 TAY Program

-Funded by the South East Local Health Integration Network (South East LHIN), Youthab is implementing the TAY program through a Transitional Connector to assist youth aged 16 to 24, who have mental health and/or addiction issues.
+Funded by the Canadian Mental Health Association Hastings Prince Edward Addictions and Mental Health Services (CMHA HPE), Youthab is implementing the TAY program through a Transitional Connector to assist youth aged 16 to 24, who have mental health and/or addiction issues.
 Whether youth require services and do not know where to go or are transitioning from one agency to another to continue service, the Transitional Connector prepares, supports and empowers youth by connecting them to appropriate ongoing services.

 How to Connect with Youth: